FrankMartinem/FrankMartinem/README.md

 - 👋 Hi, I’m Zijun Wan
-- 👀 I’m interested in Brain Computer Interface, Machine Learning and Deep Learning
+- 👀 I’m interested in Machine Learning, Computer Vision, Natural Language Processing and Brain-computer Interface
-- 🌱 I’m currently learning NLP problem
+- 🌱 I’m currently learning Computer Vision and Audio Signal Processing
-- 💞️ I’m looking to collaborate on Brain Computer Interface Problems
+- 💞️ I’m looking to collaborate on Computer Vision Problems
-- 📫 How to reach me zijunwan@zju.edu.cn
+- 📫 How to reach me wanzijun95@gmail.com

 <!---
 FrankMartinem/FrankMartinem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.